 - Would a tipping bucket system be practical?

-- A flow shunting system like this one?
+- A flow shunting system?

 - Waterwheels, propellers, paddlewheels?
 See this post.